 The best way to decide which license to use is to think about why you want to share a work and how you hope others will use it.
-Utilize the License Chooser to help you decide.
+Utilize the Choose a License tool to help you decide.

 Some things to consider:

 Other considerations can be found at the Creative Commons Wiki.